dmjovan/Deep-Deterministic-Policy-Gradient-RL-Algorithm/README.md

 # Deep-Deterministic-Policy-Gradient-RL-Algorithm
- Implementation of DDPG algoirthm on two environments provided by OpenAI Gym Python module.
+ Implementation of DDPG algorithm on two environments provided by OpenAI Gym Python module.